28 mins read

 What Is Subcontractor Management?

 Subcontractor management is the process of procuring and managing subcontractors on a client’s behalf.
-In construction projects, the contractor is usually responsible for managing subcontractors with specialized software support to achieve expected results.
+In construction projects, the contractor is usually responsible for managing subs with specialized software support to achieve expected results.

 That said, managing construction subcontractors is about more than just hiring and monitoring.
 The process is much more complex and involves various activities, such as construction bid management, contract administration, and compliance.

 The subcontractor management process happens in four stages, where the activities we just mentioned occur.
-Let’s explore these stages below!
+These stages include:

 - Pre-award: At this stage, the general contractor (GC) studies the project needs and sends requests for quotations (RFQs) and requests for proposals (RFPs) to procure the subcontractors needed.